danielchangNYC/coursera-princeton-algorithms/week-2/notes.md

     - ex do a 7 sort, then a 3 sort, then finally your 1-sort.

 Shuffling
+  - Knuth Shuffle
     - In iteration i, pick integer r between 0 and 1 uniformly at random
     - Swap a[i] and a[r]
+    - COST: N